stainless-steel/sqlite3-src/README.md

 The following Cargo features are supported:

-* `bound` to compile SQLite from the source code that comes with the package, ignoring any versions that might be installed in the system.
+* `bound` to compile SQLite from the source code that comes with the package, ignoring any SQLite libraries that might be installed in the system.

 ## Contribution